-Not only is dating after you are married incredibly beneficial to your marriage, it’s also really important to the rest of your family dynamic.
-When mom and dad are happy and show love toward one another, kids can feel that energy.
+Not only is dating after you are married incredibly beneficial to your marriage, but it’s also really important to the rest of your family dynamic.
+Kids can feel that energy when mom and dad are happy and show love toward one another.
 The same is true when mom and dad aren’t happy.
-For these reasons, date night should be one of the most important appointments on that very busy family calendar!
+For these reasons, date night should be one of the most important appointments on that busy family calendar!

-With a little planning, you can incorporate date night back into your schedule.
+You can incorporate date night into your schedule with some planning.
 Start with one night a month, for example.
 Then perhaps try to find time for one night a week.
-There are a lot of ways you and your partner can invest in one another without spending much (if anything!) and, perhaps, not even leaving the house!
-Here are some low cost date night ideas you can use to start making your dating life a priority again.
+You and your partner can invest in one another in many ways without spending much (if anything!) and, perhaps, not even leaving the house!
+Here are some low-cost date night ideas you can use to start making your dating life a priority again.

 Have a bonfire.

 If you live in an area where fire pits are allowed, schedule a night to meet with drinks and maybe some s’mores after the kids are in bed.
 Enjoy the warmth of the fire and quiet conversation with each other until the fire burns out.

 Pick a type of museum and spend a few hours wandering around.
 Is natural history your thing?
 Maybe science?
 How about art?
 There are so many options!